The Ilhan Omar Controversy Is a Turning Point for the Jewish Left

 The tide seems to be turning for Rep. Ilhan Omar.
 Last week, she made critical comments about American supporters of Israel that were interpreted by some as a reference to the anti-Semitic trope of “dual loyalty.”
 This sparked swift and widespread condemnation, including from the leaders of the Democratic Party who put forward a planned resolution condemning anti-Semitism as a rebuke of the congresswoman.

-Rebecca Pierce, a member of the Jews of Color and Sephardi/Mizrahi Caucus, which organizes in partnership with JVP, agrees. (“Sephardi” refers to Jewish communities whose ancestors were expelled from Spain and Portugal in 1492.
-“Mizrahi” refers to Jewish communities from the Middle East, West Asia, and North Africa.)
+Rebecca Pierce, a member of the Jews of Color and Sephardi/Mizrahi Caucus, which organizes in partnership with Jewish Voice for Peace, agrees. (“Sephardi” refers to Jewish communities whose ancestors were expelled from Spain and Portugal in 1492.
+“Mizrahi” refers to Jewish communities from the Middle East, west Asia, and North Africa.)
 Pierce said the most important way to respond to this controversy is to develop a robust definition of anti-Semitism that goes beyond the context of Israel.

 “Anti-Semitism is hatred, animus, bias toward Jewish people as a whole, and this is a historical thing … that predates the existence of the state of Israel,” Pierce explained.
 Therefore, “to have a definition of anti-Semitism that is totally wrapped up in how we’re allowed to talk about this modern ethno-state—it really is a disservice to the history of anti-Semitism and also to understanding how it operates in our society.”